temporalio/temporal-learning/docs/getting_started/python/hello_world_in_python/index.md

 :::

-The method calls the `workflow.execute_activty` method which executes an Activity called `say_hello`, which you'll define next. `workflow.execute_activity` needs the [Activity Type](https://docs.temporal.io/activities#activity-type), the input parameters for the Activity, and a [Schedule-To-Close Timeout](https://docs.temporal.io/concepts/what-is-a-schedule-to-close-timeout).
+The method calls the `workflow.execute_activty` method which executes an Activity called `say_hello`, which you'll define next. `workflow.execute_activity` needs the [Activity Type](https://docs.temporal.io/activities#activity-type), the input parameters for the Activity, and a [Start-To-Close Timeout](https://docs.temporal.io/activities#start-to-close-timeout) or [Schedule-To-Close Timeout](https://docs.temporal.io/concepts/what-is-a-schedule-to-close-timeout).

 Finally, the `run` method returns the result of the Activity Execution.